 A logo, as a company’s visual identity has the crucial tasks of capturing the essence of the brand and reflecting its unique characteristics.
 As you can probably imagine, an undertaking of this size requires a detailed brief and a fair amount of research; I need to get to know both you and your business.
 Be prepared to answer questions not only about colour and style, but about the company itself: the product/service you’re providing, the industry you’re a part of, the company’s past, and what kind of growth you anticipate in the years to come.

 Once I feel like I know the company and its needs, it’s time to begin the process of visual research.
-There are almost 30 brand touchpoints, and a logo must work on each and every one of them.
+There are over 30 brand touchpoints, and a logo must work on each and every one of them.
 It’s not just about colours, fonts, and shapes, but also how that one little symbol is going to contribute to the brand’s visual identity.
 With this in mind, many designers will start the process by filling page after page with sketches and notes until the best idea reveals itself.